alekrodriguezresume/Resume/README.md

 # **Resume**
-My latest resume and current projects are listed here. alekrodriguezresume.github.io
+My latest resume and current projects are listed